The application process for the 2020-2021 school year will start on Monday, June 1, 2020.

 Priority for Pre-Kindergarten Enrollment

-Automatically Accepted – Free and Reduced-Price Meal (FARM), Homeless, Foster Care
+Automatically Accepted – Free and Reduced-Price Meal (FARM) income guidelines, Homeless, Foster Care

 High Priority for Acceptance – Documented Disability, English Language Learners (ELL)